skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/dig_human_dignity.md

 Therefore:

-**The state should provide welfare in the form of cash so that the disadvantaged can begin to build up their own set of prefs.**
+**The state should institute frameworks and services that preserve Human Dignity.**

 ----------